James Graham Somerville: Environmental work

 Somerville's love of the outdoors led to his involvement in several national park and environmental groups in the 1940s and 1950s.
 He was a foundation member of the Heathcote Primitive Area Trust, treasurer of the Nature Conservation Council of NSW and director of the Colong Foundation for 45 years from 1968.

 Somerville's interests in conservation moved from a weekend passion to a full-time endeavour on his retirement in 1976.
 His first main project was to prevent the logging of Levers Plateau, in north-east NSW.
 After a long, hard campaign by the Colong Committee, the Labor government led by Neville Wran agreed to save the forest.

 However, when the same government decided to log Grady's Creek Flora Reserve two years later, Somerville shifted his attention to saving it as well.
 Following a 10-year campaign, the rainforests were eventually saved and were later placed on UNESCO's list of World Heritage Sites as part of the Gondwana Rainforests area.

 Order of Australia

 In 1986, he was awarded the medal of the Order of Australia, the AM, for services to conservation.
 He also served as a commissioner on the State Pollution Control Commission, now the Environment Protection Authority, for 9 years.

+Legacy

+Former local MP for Pittwater and state Minister Rob Stokes said “Jim was a true gentleman and a relentless advocate for our local environment, He never shied away from a challenge and refused to leave an issue unresolved."